emarsden/pg-el/README.md

 - Connections over TCP or (on Unix machines) a local Unix socket

-- Parsing PostgreSQL JSON objects
+- Parsing PostgreSQL JSON and JSONB objects

 The code has been tested with PostgreSQL versions 15.0, 13.8, 11.17, and 10.22 on Linux.
 It is also tested via GitHub actions on MacOS and Windows, using the PostgreSQL version which is